 - Every sleeping bag has undergone stringent tests to ensure it exceeds expectations

-- Choice for every adventure – from lightweight sleeping bags for backpacking, hiking and mountaineering to duvet-style sleeping bags for luxury camping
+- Choice for every adventure – lightweight sleeping bags for backpacking, hiking and mountaineering and sleeping bags for luxury camping

 Robens sleeping bag ranges